plabayo/learn-rust-101/README.md

 - [Command-Line Rust](https://www.oreilly.com/library/view/command-line-rust/9781098109424/): build a cli tool such as grep in rust, using test driven development (TDD), all to learn Rust
 - [Rust Application Books - The Little Book of Rust Books](https://lborb.github.io/book/applications.html): lists a lot of different books, including ones that allow you to develop small projects using Rust, usually in a well guided fashion;
+  - You might find <https://archive.is/acQA2> an interesting companion article as it gives some (common) ideas that you can apply to the CLI tool you're building;
   - [Introduction - PNGme: An Intermediate Rust Project](https://picklenerd.github.io/pngme_book/introduction.html) is an especially fun small project.
 It allows you to apply the knowledge that you learned above in a very narrow program, that is for once not network related.
 At the end you'll have a cli tool that allows you to encode and decode "hidden" messages in a PNG image;
 - [Introduction - MacroKata](https://tfpk.github.io/macrokata/index.html): Macro's are in general not very covered in the resources above, as it is not that common that you have to write your own macros.
 They can however be convenient in certain situations.
 This book can be seen as a bootstrap tutorial to get you started with one kind of Rust macros.
   - If you are interested in (also) learning procedural macros you can perhaps consult the following resources: